top of page

 Can We Have Our Children Baptized Here?

 We’re not interested in going to church anywhere; can we have our child baptized here?
 In the Baptism service, parents and Godparents promise to continue in the life of the church in various ways.
-If you are not going to be involved in any church, it would be inappropriate for you promise to be involved.
+If you are not going to be involved in any church, it would be inappropriate for you to promise to be involved.
 Perhaps this is not the right time; you can visit with us for a while until those promises feel right to you.

 Do You Do "Private" Baptisms?